Why choose this pathway?

 The Concurrent Bachelor of Education offers you the opportunity to obtain both an initial undergraduate degree – from the Faculties of Arts, Science, or Kinesiology – and a Bachelor of Education, within five years.
 At the end of the program, you will receive two undergraduate degrees, as well as becoming certified under Alberta Education to teach in Kindergarten through Grade 12 classrooms.
+Our Experiential Learning opportunities are available throughout both of your degree journeys, too!
 This pathway is a great option if you love the idea of holding two parchments as you cross the stage at convocation, and have a great passion for such co-degree areas as History, Drama, or Biology.

 Who This Program is For

 The Concurrent program is available to direct-entry applicants – applicants applying out of high school – as well as to transfer students who have completed 20 or fewer semester-long post-secondary courses (60 units).

 Current Student interested in transferring into Education?
 Missed our Change of Program webinar?
 Check out our presentation PDF!